 Everything EPIC does is powered by Members in collaboration with our small but mighty staff, and guided by a volunteer board.
 Meet our team and get in touch—we'd love to hear from you!

-Stripe Partners, London
+Stripe Partners, London, UK

 Simon Roberts considers himself to have the best job in the world: researching the emerging frontiers of people and technology and trying to land that understanding with impact in complex environments.
 His career began with a PhD on the satellite TV revolution in mid 1990s India.
 He started the UK’s first dedicated ethnographic research company, Ideas Bazaar, before leading an R&D team at Intel’s Digital Health Group.
 In 2013, Simon co-founded Stripe Partners, a strategy and innovation consultancy.
 Simon first attended EPIC in 2005, and in the years since he’s been an author/presenter, curator, peer reviewer, and co-chair of EPIC2012 and EPIC2013.
 He writes and speaks widely on anthropology, ethnography, and technology, and his book The Power of Not Thinking was published in 2020.
 Read more by and about Simon.